SciCatProject/scicatlive/services/docs/README.md

 Only available when running with `DEV=true` (see [DEV configuration](../../README.md#dev-configuration)).
-Each listed service's own `docs/` folder is mounted read-only from its `_dev` volume at `/docs/<service>`, and served together at the site root - the git-tracked files themselves are never touched.
+Each listed service's own `docs/` folder is mounted read-only from its `_dev` volume at `/docs/<service>`, and served together at the site root.

-By default it serves the `backend` and `frontend` documentation.

 ## Enable additional features